-The 2020-21 Edition of the Health Plan and Medical Group - Commercial Report Cards were published in Fall 2020 with clinical care and patient experience ratings data for performance in Measurement Year (MY) 2019.
-The Total Cost of Care measure and rating is added in Spring 2021, for the same Measurement Year, MY2019.
+The 2022-23 Edition of the Medical Group - Commercial Report Cards and Total Cost of Care measure and rating were published in Spring 2023 with clinical care and patient experience ratings data for performance in Measurement Year (MY) 2021.

-The 2020-21 Edition of the Report Cards uses data reported in Reporting Year (RY) 2020 for performance in Measurement Year (MY) 2019.
+The 2022-23 Edition of the Report Cards uses data reported in Reporting Year (RY) 2023 for performance in Measurement Year (MY) 2021.
 Data sources are:

-- 1. The National Committee for Quality Assurance's (NCQA) publicly reported HMO and PPO Healthcare Effectiveness Data and Information Set (HEDIS®2) and Consumer Assessment of Healthcare Providers and Systems (CAHPS®3) commercial measure data.
-(HEDIS and CAHPS Methodology Descriptions in separate documents) - 2.
-The Integrated Healthcare Association (IHA) AMP Commercial HMO program's medical group clinical performance data.
+1. The National Committee for Quality Assurance's (NCQA) publicly reported HMO and PPO Healthcare Effectiveness Data and Information Set (HEDIS®2) and